Relationships and Intimacy

 The physical symptoms of Crohn’s and colitis may impact your emotional state, causing fatigue, apathy and potentially even depression.
 Depression can reduce feelings of self-worth or desirability.
 The good news is that some of these issues can be treated, both independently and with your health care team.

-Being in the moment can change the way you look at situations, helping to create a more positive mindset.
 Pay attention to what you say to yourself about your diagnosis: are you kind to your body or do you criticize it?
 Do you demand more from yourself than you are physically able to do?
 Just as you would to a good friend, celebrate what your body does despite Crohn’s or colitis.
 When you see your body in a positive way, you will feel good about your body, and this will create opportunity for intimacy.

 Feelings – Yours and Your Partner’s